 How do we measure voting?

 The PPC uses the following three indicators to measure voting.
 Registered voters as a percentage of voting age population (VAP) refers to the percentage of individuals that have reached the minimum voting age (18 +).
 This includes persons ineligible to vote, mainly non-citizens and ineligible felons, and excludes expatriate eligible voters.
-This is calculated by the PPC by dividing the number of registered voters in 2010 by the total number of city residents ages 18 and over.
-Population data comes from the 2010 US Census.
+This is calculated by the PPC by dividing the number of registered voters in 2012 by the total number of city residents ages 18 and over.
+Population data comes from the 2008-2012 American Community Survey 5-Year Estimates Table S0101.
 It is important to note that the reported number of registered voters may be affected by the frequency with which cities review and clean up these lists to more accurately depict resident voters.

 Registered voters as a percentage of voting eligible population (VEP) refers to the percentage of individuals eligible to vote.
 This is calculated by subtracting the number of adult non-citizens from a city’s total population of 18+ adults and dividing the number of registered voters by this number.

 Municipal and federal voter turnout refers to the percentage of eligible voters who cast a ballot on election day.
 The PPC measures both municipal and federal elections to depict a complete representation of voter turnout statistics.
 This approach was chosen with the mindset that federal elections typically receive significantly more attention, oftentimes creating an environment where voting rates are atypically high among all populations.

 1. Registered voters as a percentage of the voting age population: 70.5%